Are you looking for a beautiful new colour to paint your home this Spring/Summer?

 Pantone 2020 Spring/Summer trends

-The Pantone Institute has recently listed the 2020 New York Fashion Week Colour Palette, containing colorful favorites amongst some seasonal core shades.
+The Pantone Institute has recently listed the 2020 New York Fashion Week Colour Palette.
+It contains some colorful favorites amongst some seasonal core shades.
 Below we have listed some of our favorites that will really make your walls stand out.

-Cinnamon stick is a warm and modest shade of red that contrasts with its surroundings and draws attention to the bold and comforting colour.
+Cinnamon stick is a warm and modest shade of red that contrasts with its surroundings.
+It also draws attention to the bold and comforting colour.

 Sunlight is a light, soft yellow which radiates happiness, pleasure and a sense of natural brightness.